-The Company incurred losses from operations and had negative cash flows from operating activities for the three months ended March 31, 2022, and 2021, and the Company's accumulated deficit at March 31, 2022 was \$179.3 million.
-The Company's current operating plan indicates it will continue to incur losses from operations and generate negative cash flows from operating activities, given ongoing expenditures related to extensive research and development and the Company's lack of revenue-generating activities at this point in the Company's life cycle.
+The Company incurred losses from operations and had negative cash flows from operating activities for the six months ended June 30, 2022, and 2021, and the Company's accumulated deficit at June 30, 2022 was \$187.6 million.
+The Company's current operating plan, which is subject to change based on the ongoing strategic review, indicates it will continue to incur losses from operations and generate negative cash flows from operating activities, given ongoing expenditures related to anticipated research and development and the Company's lack of revenue-generating activities at this point in the Company's life cycle.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.

 In March 2021, the Company decided not to proceed with the significant investment required to initiate two Phase 3 clinical trials for GB-102 in late 2021.
-As a result, management continues to believe that the Company's current cash, cash equivalents and short-term investments are adequate to meet its cash needs for at least 12 months from the issuance date of this Quarterly Report on Form 10-Q. The Company will seek to raise additional funds in order to further advance its research and development programs, operate its business, secure research and development collaborations, and meet its obligations as they come due.
-The Company is pursuing financing alternatives, similar to what the Company has previously executed, which include debt and equity financing.
-Such sources of capital may not, however, be available to the Company in the necessary time frame, in the amounts that the Company requires, on terms that are acceptable to the Company, or at all.
-If the Company is unable to raise the necessary funds when needed or reduce spending on currently planned activities, it may not be able to continue the development of its products or the Company could be required to delay, scale back, or eliminate some or all of its research and development programs and other operations, which may materially harm its business, financial position and results of operations.
+As a result, management continues to believe that the Company's current cash, cash equivalents and short-term investments are adequate to meet its cash needs for at least 12 months from the issuance date of this Quarterly Report on Form 10-Q.

+As part of the Company's review of strategic alternatives, it is exploring the potential for an acquisition, company sale, merger, divestiture of assets, private placement of equity securities, or other strategic transactions.
+As part of this process the Company is exploring an outright sale or merger as well as a process to raise additional funds in order to further advance our research and development programs, operate our business, secure research and development collaborations, and meet our obligations as they come due.
+The Company may pursue financing alternatives, similar to what it has previously executed, which include debt and equity financing.
+There are no assurances that this process will result in any such transaction and such sources of capital may not be available to the Company in the necessary time frame, in the amounts that the Company requires, on terms that are acceptable to the Company, or at all.
+If the Company is unable to consummate an acquisition, company sale, merger, divestiture of assets or other strategic transaction or raise the necessary funds when needed or reduce spending on currently planned activities, it may not be able to continue the preclinical development of its products or it could be required to delay, scale back, or eliminate some or all of its research and development programs and other operations, including personnel, any of which may materially harm its business, financial position and results of operations.